JStateson/Milkyway-7-21/README.md

 You might want to backup the contents of boinc in the event you want to restore 7.15, 7.16.3 or 7.20.2

-Version 7.21 only has a mod for the Milkyway work fetch bug and does not have the features of 7.16.3
+Version 7.21 only has a mod for the Milkyway work fetch bug and does not have the features of mod 7.16.3

-There is no advantage updating to 7.21 unless you want 7.20.2 functionality.
+There is no Milkyway advantage updating to 7.21 unless you want 7.20.2 functionality.

 This app WILL NOT FUNCTION PROPERLY if Milkyway CPU apps are run along with GPU apps.
 Run CPU apps such as WCG or Universe.
 I am not interested in fixing the CPU app problem.